wandb/docs/docs/guides/launch/sweeps-on-launch.md

   </TabItem>
   <TabItem value="optuna-scheduler">

   Create a launch sweep using Optuna's scheduling logic with a Job.
 You can either create your own job or use a pre-built Optuna shedular image job.
-To use the pre-built image, navigate to `Optuna Scheduler Image Job` in the `wandb/jobs` project, or just use the job name: `'wandb/jobs/Optuna Sweep Scheduler:latest'`.
+To use the pre-built image, navigate to `Optuna Scheduler Image Job` in the `wandb/jobs` project, or just use the job name: `wandb/sweep-jobs/job-optuna-sweep-scheduler:latest`.
 See the [`wandb/launch-jobs`](https://github.com/wandb/launch-jobs/jobs/sweep_schedulers/optuna_scheduler) repo for examples on how to create your own job.

  After you create a job, you can now create a sweep...
 Construct a sweep config that includes a `scheduler` block with a `job` key pointing to the Optuna scheduler job (example below).